 As Dr. John Gottman quips in “The Relationship Cure,” it would be a relief if we could create a world in which, “people made all their bids for connection in the form of standard written invitations… all expectations and feelings would be spelled out in vivid detail,” and there wouldn’t be any more “tension or guesswork.”

-Dr. Gottman says that bids can come into your life in an infinite number of ways, some of which are “easy to see and interpret, others that are nearly indecipherable.”
+Bids can come into your life in a number of ways, some of which are “easy to see and interpret, others that are nearly indecipherable.”
 Bids may be thoughts, feelings, observations, opinions, or invitations.
 Whether they be verbal or nonverbal, physical, sexual, intellectual, humorous, serious, in the form of a question or statement or comment, they qualify as a “bid” for connection.

-In the interest of responding to your partner’s bids in healthy ways, and learning to create a healthy pattern of interactions in your relationship, we’d like to offer you a list of potential bidding types—see the following to recognize ways in which your partner may be bidding for connection:
+In the interest of responding to your partner’s bids in healthy ways, and learning to create a healthy pattern of interactions in your relationship, here is a list of potential bidding types.
+See the following to recognize how your partner may be bidding for connection.

 Easily recognizable verbal bids may sound like this:

-- Drew, could you ask your friends if they know a good auto-mechanic?
+- Could you ask your friends if they know a good auto mechanic?

 - Affectionate touching, such as a handshake, a pat, a squeeze, a kiss, a hug, or a back or shoulder rub.

 - Facial expressions, such as a smile, blowing a kiss, rolling your eyes, or sticking out your tongue.

 - Playful touching, such as dancing or a gentle hip bump.

 - Affiliating gestures, such as opening a door, offering a place to sit, handing over a utensil, or pointing to a shared activity or interest.